 Third and subsequent convictions could result in a minimum jail sentence of four months, a minimum $4,000 fine, license suspension, and mandated attendance at an alcohol treatment program.
-Based on how severe these penalties can get for repeat offenders, it may be especially important for anyone with a prior record of driving under the influence of drugs to seek help from a seasoned lawyer in Chandler.
+Based on how severe these penalties can get for repeat offenders, it may be especially important for anyone with a prior record of driving under the influence of drugs to seek help from a seasoned lawyer in Gilbert, AZ.

-Discuss Legal Options with a Chandler DUI Drugs Attorney
+Discuss Legal Options with a Gilbert DUI Drugs Attorney

-Driving under the influence of alcohol is not the only way you can get arrested for DUI in Chandler.
+Driving under the influence of alcohol is not the only way you can get arrested for DUI in Gilbert.
 If a police officer pulls you over and suspects you have any kind of illicit drug in your system, and in their opinion that substance is impairing your ability to operate the vehicle even to the slightest degree you could be charged with driving under the influence regardless of whether you actually were impaired.

-Handling these charges effectively often takes significant skill and legal expertise, both of which a Chandler drug DUI lawyer could provide.
+Handling these charges effectively often takes significant skill and legal expertise, both of which a Gilbert drug DUI lawyer could provide.
 Call today to find out what may be possible in your situation and get your questions answered.
 We look forward to hearing from you.

 A regular DUI is considered driving with a BAC of 0.08-0.14% or driving with a controlled substance in your bloodstream.